-Key Points: The best ways to combat dry skin in the winter involve aggressive use of moisturizers on your hands, feet, face, and other parts of your body and minimizing factors that will further irritate the skin and aggressive use of moisturizers.
+Key Points: The best ways to combat dry skin in the winter involve aggressive use of moisturizers on your hands, feet, face, and other parts of your body and minimizing factors that will further irritate the skin by removing natural oils from your skin.

-- First, it is important to limit the length of showers and baths, and avoid using extremely hot water.
+- First, it is important to limit the length of showers and baths and avoid using extremely hot water.
 Long hot showers and baths can lead to dry, itchy skin or even rashes.

 - Hot tub and/or swimming pool usage in the winter should be limited as well. ° If you use either the hot tub or the swimming pool, it is important to rinse the chlorinated water immediately using a gentle cleanser and apply moisturizers following your shower/bath.

-- No matter what, use of moisturizers is critically important.
-We have found that most patients need to use these twice a day throughout the winter months.
+- No matter what, the use of moisturizers is critically important.
+We have found that most patients need to use these skin care products twice a day throughout the winter month for the best results.

 Winter Dry Skin

-Dry skin is a troublesome problem, particularly in the Midwest, in the winter months.
+Dry, dead skin cells can be a troublesome problem, particularly in the Midwest, in the winter months.
 Dry air in the wintertime, both inside and outside, is a major contributor to this.
-Also, taking longer and warmer baths and showers in the colder months of the year can further dry out the skin.
+Also, taking longer and warmer baths and showers in the colder months of the year can further dry out sensitive skin.
 Particularly as we get older our skin is more susceptible to dryness.

-In our practice the two moisturizers that we prefer are:
+In our dermatology practice, the two moisturizers that we prefer are:

 Perhaps the most important thing to recognize is your skin is susceptible to dryness, and this may worsen in upcoming years.
 For this reason, regular maintenance use of moisturizers may be of great benefit to you.
-If you have persistent ongoing issues with dryness and itching, please consider scheduling a visit in our clinic as you may need further evaluation and prescription treatments.
+If you have persistent ongoing issues with dryness and itching, please consider scheduling a visit with our Omaha dermatologists as you may need further evaluation and prescription treatments.